astronomer/docs/astro/deploy-dags.md

 :::warning

 Carefully read and complete all of the following steps to ensure that your Deployment is not disrupted by enabling this feature.
-Crucially, you must trigger a DAG-based deploy to your Astro Deployment using `astro deploy --dags` immediately after you enable the DAG-only deploy feature.
+Crucially, you must trigger a DAG deploy to your Astro Deployment using `astro deploy --dags` immediately after you enable the DAG-only deploy feature.
 If you don't complete this step, your DAGs will not be available in the Airflow UI until you update your Deployment.

 :::